Mengistu Haile Mariam: Memoirs

 In 2010, Mengistu announced the publication of his memoirs.
 In early 2012, a manuscript of the memoir, entitled Tiglatchin ("Our Struggle" in Amharic), was leaked onto the internet.
 Some months later the first leaked volume was published in the United States, and in 2016 the second volume followed.
 This time it was published in Ethiopia.
 Mengistu accused the remnants of the EPRP of leaking the first volume to sabotage his publication.

 Personal life

 Mengistu married Wubanchi Bishaw in 1968.
 They have a son, Andinet, and daughters, Tigist and Timihirt.
-Mengistu has resided in Zimbabwe, due to his friendship with Robert Mugabe, ever since 1991.

-Mengistu's grandmother, Totit, was still alive when he seized power, and had become an Orthodox nun.
-Supposedly, on the special orders of her grandson, the nationalization of land did not apply to her.
-She continued to own the land near the Oletta Military Academy just 30 miles from Addis Ababa, which Empress Zewditu had granted her for services prior to her expulsion from the palace in 1928.
-Popular legend however states that the elderly nun did not thank her grandson for this favor, and used to curse him for deposing the Emperor.